larry-k88/PY101/study_guides/study_guide.md

   + determines if it is a subset or superset:

         {3, 1, 2} < {2, 4, 3, 1}
-        --> True, LHS is a subset of the RH
+        --> True, LHS is a subset of the RHS

         {2, 4, 3, 1} > {3, 1, 2}
         --> True, LHS is a superset of the RHS